 7.1 Provisioning.
 Tenant provisioning is included as part of your subscription, provisioning includes enabling all licensed products purchased in the order form.

 7.2 Basic Training.
 The Company will provide basic product training to the Customer to enable them to use the purchased Services.
-The training will be provided via Reputation University, an in-application video training program.
+The training will be provided via Reputation Help Center (help.reputation.com), a cloud-based resource for training videos and frequently asked questions. an in-application video training program.
 All training material will be available in English.